joubercalixto/zebrafish-facility-manager/zf-deployment-docs/docs/PerFacility.md

 It does not matter what tool you choose to create the database, but if you want help, there is a script located in the repo for creating a database user and a database using the three parameters given above.
-It is located at path_to_your_repo/zf-server/mysql scripts/create zfm db.sql.
+It is located at path_to_your_repo/zf-server/mysql scripts/create zsm db.sql.

 You can edit the script to place the values for three variable in it, log in to mariadb as admin and run the script.